jiayixu0112/Housing-Price-Predictions/README.md

 1. Seperate Train, Test Datasets
 2. Feature Selection using Recursive Feature Elimination with Cross Validations
 3. Trained Linear Regression, Lasso CV, Random Forest, and Gradient Boosting Regressions with a grid search for best parameters
 4. Gradient Boosting Regressions has the best R-square (0.836).
+The housing overall quality scores, construct areas, and built year matter the most for housing prices¶
 5. Visualized model's fitness and residuals using matplotlib